SH1 over the Brynderwyns in Northland open to northbound traffic today

-There’s some relief for hard-hit motorists today with State Highway One over the Brynderwyns open for northbound traffic this morning.
+There’s some relief for hard-hit motorists today, as State Highway 1 over the Brynderwyns opens for northbound traffic this morning.

 Waka Kotahi opened SH1 at the Brynderwyn Hills, about 53km south of Whangārei, for northbound vehicles only from 8am today.